 - The property must be at least 25 years old.

 - The moratorium is transferable from the holder of the certificate to a new owner.

 What is it?

 The assessment moratorium program is established by the Louisville-Jefferson County Metro Government by Ordinance Chapter 154, “Property Assessment and Reassessment Moratorium Programs”.
 The moratorium is administered by the Louisville Metro Department of Codes and Regulations/Construction Review Division and the PVA.
 Louisville’s Tax Moratorium Ordinance can be found here.

-The moratorium program provides and incentive for making improvements to qualifying residential and commercial buildings in Louisville Metro by providing a 5 year moratorium of some of the local tax assessment that would result from the improvements.
+The moratorium program provides an incentive for making improvements to qualifying residential and commercial buildings in Louisville Metro by providing a 5 year moratorium of some of the local tax assessment that would result from the improvements.
 The moratorium assessment only applies to Louisville Metro and Urban Service District (if applicable) tax rates.
-State and all other non-participating governments (satellite cities) and districts such as school and fire service are exempt from the program and continue to base tax rates on fair cash value.
+State and all other non-participating governments (home rule cities) and districts such as school and fire service are exempt from the program and continue to base tax rates on fair cash value.

 PVA maintains 2 values on property that has been approved for an assessment moratorium: a “frozen” value (or moratorium assessment value) and a “current” value (or current fair cash value).
 A dual assessment is maintained because tax rates for Louisville Metro and the Urban Service District are applied to the “frozen” value for a 5 year period and all other non-participating taxing districts apply tax rates to the current fair cash value of the property as the improvements are made.